-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except as explained in note 2.5, which addresses changes in accounting policies.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements, and have been applied consistently by Group entities.

 3.1 Basis of consolidation

 Business combinations

 Business combinations are accounted for under the purchase method.
 The cost of an acquisition is measured at the fair value of the assets given, equity instruments issued and liabilities incurred or assumed at the date of exchange, plus costs directly attributable to the acquisition.